liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 ### SOAP Java Client [](id=soap-java-client-liferay-portal-6-2-dev-guide-05-en)

-You can easily set up a Java web service client to access Liferay's remote services using Eclipse IDE.
+You can easily set up a Java web service client to access Liferay's remote services using Eclipse.
 Here's how:

-In Eclipse, you can add use the *New* &rarr; *Web Service Client* wizard to either create a new web service client project or add a client to an existing project.
+In Eclipse, you can use the *New* &rarr; *Web Service Client* wizard to either create a new web service client project or add a client to an existing project.
 You need to add a new web service client to your project for each service that you need to consume in your client code.
 For our example, we'll build a web service client to invoke the portal's `Company`, `User`, and `UserGroup` services.

-To create a new web service client project in Eclipse IDE, click *File* &rarr;
+To create a new web service client project in Eclipse, click *File* &rarr;
 *New* &rarr; *Other...*, then expand the *Web Services* category.
 Select *Web Service Client*.